madminer-tool/madminer/docs/references.md

 ## Acknowledgements

 We are immensely grateful to all contributors and bug reporters!
-In particular, we would like to thank Zubair Bhatti, Lukas Heinrich, Alexander Held, and Samuel Homiller.
+In particular, we would like to thank Zubair Bhatti, Philipp Englert, Lukas Heinrich, Alexander Held, Samuel Homiller, and Duccio Pappadopulo.

 The SCANDAL inference method is based on [Masked Autoregressive Flows](https://arxiv.org/abs/1705.07057), and our implementation is a pyTorch port of the original code by George Papamakarios et al., which is available at